antronerds/r2-tutorials/docs/K_Means_Clustering.md

     clustering on the samples for every group of k.
 Finally a hierarchical clustering is performed on the genes, making use of the information present in all samples.
-Because this is a large set only part of the map is shown in Figure 4
+Because this is a large set only part of the map is shown in Figure 4.
+    Below the heatmap, R2 will automatically test the the association between the newly created kmeans separation and all of the tracks that are available for the current dataset (Fisher's Exact Tests).
+This allows for quick discovery of interesting correlations that may yield biological insights.
+    Depending on the availability of survival information, also a Kaplan Meier analyses can be added to the analysis (and for example be compared to KaplanScan results for exemplar genes).
 3. This dataset has a clinical annotation for BCAT mutations; the upper bar or track in Figure 3.
 The subgroup having this annotation seems to cluster together in one of the two groups; this is however a